 Saxophonist Terry Quinney has quickly established himself on the British jazz scene since arriving here a few years ago from Canada, As co-leader of the ‘The Sound Of Blue Note’ band he has performed with UK jazz icons such as Nigel Price, Ian Shaw, Alan Barnes and Gilad Atzmon.

-Banish those winter blues with the sultry sunshine sounds of Brazil!
+Get into the mood for summer with the sultry sunshine sounds of Brazil!